 Without consideration of fees, the convertibles performed better than conventional bonds but not as well as stocks during this time.
 Actual performance returns after fees may have been much lower, if you invested during this time.

-Today, you can buy mutual funds and ETFs comprised of convertibles.
+You can buy mutual funds and ETFs comprised of convertibles.
 For example, Vanguard Convertible Securities Fund (VCVSX) and SPDR Barclays Capital Convertible Bond ETF (CWB) are available to regular investors.

 Both Zweig and researchers indicate that convertible bonds may be desirable for investors who prefer to hold bonds only or must hold bonds only, such as certain institutional investors.
 They can enjoy income from bonds but potentially benefit from capital appreciation associated with stock-market gains (stock price increases may cause bond prices to rise also, as convertibles may become more valuable when the common stock they're associated with increases in value).